Does the Habitat homeowner own the house?

 - Complete an educational program provided at no cost by Habitat to prepare applicants for homeownership.
 This includes 25 hours of classes in personal finance, budgeting, credit, mortgages, home maintenance and repair, conflict resolution, being a good neighbor and others.
 Classes are offered in the evening and certain classes are available online.

 - Be willing to complete a minimum of 200 hours of volunteer service to Habitat, known as “sweat equity.”
 This includes work on the prospective homeowner's home, other Habitat homes and possibly, volunteering with other nonprofit organizations.

 Who pays for the cost of building Habitat homes?

 Habitat’s financial partners fund construction of the homes.
 A business, church or other organization may fund an entire house and supply all the volunteer support, or, several groups may work together to fund and build a home.
 Volunteers provide much of the construction labor with contractors being brought in for aspects such as grading, foundation work, electrical, drywall, plumbing, cabinetry and HVAC.
-The average sales price of a Habitat home is $80,000.

 How do volunteers participate in home builds?